apsking/gorilla/README.md

 The config is based off of the officially supported Metadata Block items found here: https://wiki.greasespot.net/Metadata_Block

-The following JSON keys are supported:
+The following JSON keys are supported by GreaseMonkey:

 - `author` - (`string`) - Author of the script
 - `description` - (`string`) - Description of the script